lightfoot-team/lightfoot-observability-backends/README.md

 1. Git clone this repository outside your application.
 2. Now, we'll start the backend storage servers (Prometheus, Loki, Tempo) and Grafana server from containers.
-3. From the terminal, navigate to the `collector` directory
+3. From the terminal, navigate to the `observability-backend` directory
 4. Enter the following:
   `docker compose up`
   Note: This currently spins them up locally.